Landmark (hotel and casino): In popular culture

-The Landmark's implosion was filmed for use in director Tim Burton's 1996 film, Mars Attacks!.
+The Landmark's implosion was filmed for use in director Tim Burton's 1996 film, Mars Attacks!
 In the film, the Landmark is portrayed as the fictional Galaxy Hotel, which is destroyed by an alien spaceship.
 Burton had stayed at the hotel a few times and was upset by the decision to demolish it, so he wanted to immortalize it in his film.
-A scale model of the Landmark tower was also made for the production of Mars Attacks!.
+A scale model of the Landmark tower was also made for the production of Mars Attacks!
 The demolition of the Landmark also appears during the closing credits of the 2003 film, The Cooler.
 The Lucky 38, a fictional tower casino featured in the 2010 video game Fallout: New Vegas, partially resembles the Landmark.

+A near-exact replica of the Landmark called the Bikini Atoll Casino can be seen in the Saints Row (2022) reboot, in the El Dorado district (which is based on the Las Vegas Strip) of Santo Ileso.
+It is portrayed as an abandoned casino.